20 Frequently Asked Questions About Kitchen Countertop Installations

 Also, granite and marble’s surface can either be flamed or bush hammered to provide a non-slip texture for poolsides and pavements.

-You can also check out our collection of articles about natural and engineered stones to learn more.
+You can also check out our blog to learn more.

 Granites and marbles have inherent characteristics, such as pits and micro-fissures, which may cause few concerns to some buyers.
 Slabs are commonly sold in a polished finish, giving it a high-gloss appearance.
 Upon closer inspection, however, you may notice that some stones have resin-filled pits on the surface.
 A few may have hairline cracks.
 These natural “imperfections” are unavoidable.
 But they do not affect the material’s hardness and strength.

 To fix the natural flaws in stone, manufacturers apply resin: